drupalhunter/memrev/README.md

 The top-level project in this repository produces a binary, `rev`, that mimics the behavior of the `rev` utility in util-linux.

-The library itself is located in the `memrev` subfolder and can be compiled separately.
+The library itself is located in the `libmemrev` subfolder and can be compiled separately.